borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 (No borgmatic `restore` action?
 Upgrade borgmatic!)

-With newer versions of borgmatic, you can simplify this to:
+Or you can simplify this to:

 ```bash
 borgmatic restore --archive latest
 ```

-The `--archive` value is the name of the archive to restore from.
+The `--archive` value is the name of the archive or archive hash to restore from.
 This restores all databases dumps that borgmatic originally backed up to that archive.

 This is a destructive action! `borgmatic restore` replaces live databases by restoring dumps from the selected archive.
 So be very careful when and where